7Dieg0/Assignment1--Research-Repository/README.md

 ***I reckon web crawler is one of the most popular and very promising technology at the moment.
 I hope I coukd learn something about web crawler in the class.***

-## The comments of Roman's Markdown files questions as below:
+## To answer Roman's Markdown files questions as below:

 ### Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?